openbullet/openbullet/README.md

 8. Compile the solution.
 9. You can find the compiled projects under OpenBullet/bin/Release and OpenBulletCLI/bin/Release.

+# License
+This software is licensed under the MIT License.

 # Credits
 I want to thank all the community for their inputs that shaped OpenBullet into what it is now, and my gratitude goes towards **demiurgo** and **meinname**, who spent a lot of time helping me test and debug the builds prior to the open source release.